 - Pre-heat the over to 180 degrees Celsius and line a loaf tin with baking parchment

 - Heat up the coconut oil if it is solid

-- Add the coconut and vegetable oils with the vanilla essence and date syrup to a bowl and mix until combined
+- Add the coconut and vegetable oils with the vanilla essence to a bowl and mix until combined

 - Mash the bananas and add to the mix